blockchain-etl/eos-etl/README.md

   --transactions-output TEXT  The output file for transactions.
 If not
                               provided transactions will not be exported.
+Use "-" for stdout --actions-output TEXT       The output file for actions.
+If not provided transactions will not be exported.
 Use "-" for stdout
   --help                      Show this message and exit.
 ```